ASHRITH-SAMBARAJU/METERS-PROJECT/README.md

-# 📟 METERS-PROJECT – Streamlit Meter Dashboard
+# METERS-PROJECT – Streamlit Based Meter Dashboard

 A Streamlit-based dashboard for managing meter records with MongoDB integration.
 The app allows users to add meters, upload images, generate PDF reports, and browse meters with filtering & sorting.
-All images and generated reports are also saved locally inside the `outputs/` folder for easy access.

 ---